Inverallochy Castle

 Inverallochy Castle is a ruined courtyard castle, near the village of Inverallochy in the Buchan area of North-East Scotland, dating to 1504.
 It lies 0.5 mi south of Cairnbulg Castle, near Fraserburgh, and formerly stood beside the now-drained Loch of Inverallochy.
 It was described by W. Douglas Simpson as one of the nine castles of the Knuckle, referring to the rocky headland of North-East Aberdeenshire.

 Description

 The remains of buildings are arranged around three sides of a courtyard, with a curtain wall across the south side.
 A tower in the north-east corner remains largely to its full height, while the remaining curtain wall stands up to 10 m high.
 The internal walls have largely collapsed.
 Evidence of a larger outer courtyard measuring approximately 60 m square to the north and east remains.
 The ruins are protected as a scheduled monument.
-The castle appears to have all been built at once, and architectural evidence suggests an early 16th-century date.
+The castle appears to have been built all at once, and architectural evidence suggests an early 16th-century date.
 It may have been the work of Sir William Comyn (or Cumyng) of Inverallochy, who was Lord Lyon in 1512–1519.